rakshitbharat/licensee/README.md

 Licensee allows you to manage user permissions and roles in a database without specificing or maintaining roles staticaly. licensee is an package made for Laravel 5.5
  - It will detech role and permissions slug from routes
- - Developer can also att custom permission in config **Installation:**
+ - Developer can also add custom permission in config

+**Installation:**
  - Just fire below command to root of your Laravel app with composer.
 ````php